 Overall, annuities can protect retirees from longevity risk and establish a floor of income — beyond the modest annuity paid by Social Security — safe from investment losses, according to a 2012 article by Willis Towers Watson.

-If you’re in or near retirement, be sure to talk to your financial professional about your retirement goals and how fixed index annuities may be an option to guarantee income during your golden years.
+If you’re in or near retirement, be sure to talk to your financial professional about your retirement goals and how FIAs may be an option to guarantee income during your golden years.